rikterbeek/payment-php/README.md

   - create-payment-on-hpp.php           : Simple form creating a payment on our HPP;
   - create-payment-on-hpp-advanced.php  : Advanced form creating a payment on our HPP;
 2. API
+  - httppost
+  	- create-payment-api.php            : Create a payment via our API;
+  	- create-payment-3ds-api.php        : Create a 3D secure payment via our API;
+  - soap
-  - create-payment-api.php              : Create an payment via our API;
+  	- create-payment-api.php            : Create a payment via our API;
+  	- create-payment-3ds-api.php        : Create a 3D secure payment via our API;
 3.Notifications
   - httppost
     - notification-server.php           : Receive our notifications using HTTP Post;